News Room

 Tax Planning: Labour Mobility Deduction for Tradespeople

-The April 2022 federal budget, introduced a Labour Mobility Deduction for skilled tradespeople and apprentices who need to temporarily relocate for work.
-It’s important to advise eligible taxpayers about this, so they keep receipts to back up the claims retroactively to January 1, 2022.
+The April 2022 federal budget, introduced a Labour Mobility Deduction for skilled tradespeople and apprentices who need to temporarily relocate for work and it’s important to advise eligible taxpayers about this before year end so they can find receipts to back up the claims retroactively to January 1, 2022.

 Knowledge Bureau Poll Question